-Named after a mural that used to be on a wall adjoining the park, you can read the park’s history HERE.
-The site was originally the stables for the horses that pulled the milk trucks and was revitalized in the 1970’s through a citizens association.
-The park underwent a makeover in 2004 and there is now a section for older kids, a fenced and gated toddler area, as well as the super old-school water fountains.
-Actually so old-school that we couldn’t figure out where the “on” button was!
+Named after a mural that used to be on a wall adjoining the park (you can read the park’s history HERE), the site was originally the stables for the horses that pulled milk trucks, and was revitalized in the 1970’s through a citizens association.

 Renovated in 2004, it was redone again recently, and just reopened in 2020.
 We may or may not have driven by quite a few times in the past year or two, impatiently waiting for the fences to be down!